 Dynamic assessment of posture should be specific to the kind of movements that are particular to everyday life.
 These should include reaching to the floor, twisting, reaching overhead, pulling, balancing, pushing, squatting, lunging and gait or running.

 Exercises to improve posture will all depend on what type of posture you currently have and what aches and pains you may be suffering from or wanting to avoid.

 For instance, people who spend long hours sitting at a desk, one of the commonest issues is an increased curve in the middle back or thoracic kyphosis accompanied by increased forward head carriage.

 To improve this, the best exercise are those which loosen up the joints of the middle back, stretch the muscles of the front of the chest and shoulders and then strengthen up the muscles between the shoulder blades and down the long muscles of the middle back.

 It is also common for certain postural issues to cross over to affect other areas of the body.
-For instance, if you have rounded shoulders from long hours at a desk and play tennis or golf at the weekends, this can affect the range of motion of rotation of the trunk and increase the movement required at the neck, shoulders or low back as a consequence.
+For instance, if you have rounded shoulders from long hours at a desk and play tennis or golf at the weekends, this can affect the range of motion of rotation of the trunk and increase the movement required at the neck, shoulders, or low back as a consequence.
 This can create unwanted over usage and wear and tear.
+Most people try to avoid the long-term side effects by looking for natural treatments and cures, alongside investing in a decent desk chair to help their posture.
 In certain cases, where we hold certain postures for years, the small bones of the back, the facet joints can in fact remodel themselves to accommodate to changes in where load is being placed through the body.
-Once adapted, these changes cannot be undone but may be supported by strength training to improve function at that area.
+Once adapted, these changes cannot be undone but may be supported by strength training to improve function in that area.